 - Application for Ill-health Retirement Benefits.
 You should complete Part A and Parts B and C will need to be completed by the employer; and - Ill-health Retirement Medical Information Form.
 After you've completed Part A, Part B needs to be completed by your occupational physician or your chosen medical practitioner.

-If you were in employment with more than one employer at any point within 2 years from receipt of your application for ill-health benefits, please ask each employer to complete Parts B and C of a separate ill-health form.
+If you were in employment with more than one employer at the point of application for ill-health benefits, please ask each employer to complete Parts B and C of a separate ill-health form.

 For such 'in service' applications, you can arrange for your employer to forward the two forms once they've been completed (this is the most common approach) or you can arrange to send both forms yourself.
 Please note, you have a right to see the medical evidence before it is submitted even if the employer submits both forms on your behalf.
 If the employer's